vaishakp/vaishakp.github.io/README.md

 # Conclusions
 1. Investing time in carefully optimizing HPC software at compile time can result in noticeable performance improvements and speedups.
 2. For SpEC on gcc compiled software, the ID solver can have upto 90% speedup.
-3. The evolution has a speedup of about 40%
+3. The evolution has a speedup of about 40%.
+Upgrading glibc to version >= 2.34 contributes to almost half of this.
 4. Compiling libraries manually seems to have better performance compared to using spack.
 The reasons for this may be because
    1. Unless overridden, spack downloads precompiled binaries that suit the native arch.
 In this process, certain optimizations may not be implemented.
    2. The behavior of spack compilation flags in the default scenario.
 Does it use it consistently?